skynexui/responsive_stylesheet/README.md

 It's a set of common utility strategies to work with responsive styles with CSS in JS and Flutter

-## Contributing

-Want to contribute with the project?
-[Check our guide with how and our code guidelines](CONTRIBUTING.md)

-## How to report a bug?

-Please just open an issue with a link do a small reproduction of the bug and let's discuss about it

 ## Summary
 - [Dart/Flutter](#dartflutter)
 - [JavaScript/React](#javascriptreact)